 Brands under the Urban Moto Imports group such as Royal Enfield, Benelli, MV Agusta, Segway and Rieju are not included in the FCAI audit.

 Likewise, the likes of CFMOTO, Kymco, Sherco and Landboss that come under the stewardship of Mojo Motorcycles, are not included in the sales figures as these companies are not members of the Federal Chamber of Automotive Industries.

-With the quoted 47,929 total sales in the Australian market not including sales from those brands the real figure is quite likely in excess of 85,000 as these newer brands take more market share as time marches on.
+With the quoted 45,085 total sales in the Australian market not including sales from those brands the real figure is quite likely in excess of 85,000 as these newer brands take more market share as time marches on.